This post may contain affiliate links. Please read our disclosure policy.

 - 4 tablespoons butter

-- 4 cloves garlic, minced
+- 4 cloves garlic finely minced or pressed

-- 1 1/2 cups heavy cream, divided
+- 1 1/2 cups heavy cream divided

-- 1 1/2 cups parmesan cheese, grated
+- 1 1/2 cups parmesan cheese finely grated

-Add butter and garlic to a saute pan and heat over low heat.
+- Add butter and garlic to a saute pan and heat over low heat.
 Allow to cook until the butter is infused with the garlic, about 5 minutes.

-Add 1 cup of heavy cream, stir, and allow to come to a simmer.
+- Add 1 cup of heavy cream, stir, and allow to come to a simmer.
 Increase heat to medium, if needed.
 Cook for 5 minutes, stirring occasionally.

-To serve, toss with tossed pasta or use to cover vegetables.
+- To serve, toss with tossed pasta or use to cover vegetables.